-In September 2006, the FASB issued SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans - an amendment of FASB Statements No. 87, 88, 106, and 132(R)" (SFAS 158), which requires recognition of the funded status of a benefit plan in the balance sheet.
+In September 2006, the FASB issued SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans- an amendment of FASB Statements No. 87, 88, 106, and 132(R)" (SFAS 158), which requires recognition of the funded status of a benefit plan in the balance sheet.
 The funded status is measured as the difference between the fair market value of the plan assets and the benefit obligation.
 For a defined benefit pension plan, the benefit obligation is the projected benefit obligation; for any other defined benefit postretirement plan, such as a retiree health care plan, the benefit obligation is the accumulated postretirement benefit obligation.
 Any overfunded status should be recognized as an asset and any underfunded status should be recognized as a liability.
 As part of the initial recognition of the funded status, any transitional asset/(liability), prior service cost (credit) or actuarial (gain)/loss that has not yet been recognized as a component of net periodic cost should be recognized in the accumulated other comprehensive loss section of the Consolidated Statements of Stockholders' Equity, net of tax.
-Accumulated other comprehensive income will be adjusted as these amounts are subsequently recognized as a component of net periodic benefit cost under SFAS 158 is the same as under existing practices.
+Accumulated other comprehensive income will be adjusted as these amounts are subsequently recognized as a component of net periodic benefit costs in future periods.
+The method of calculating net periodic benefit cost under SFAS 158 is the same as under existing practices.
 SFAS 158 prescribes additional disclosure requirements including the classification of the current and noncurrent components of plan liabilities, as well as the disclosure of amounts included in Accumulated Other Comprehensive Income that will be recognized as a component of net periodic benefit cost in the following year.
 The recognition of the funded status and disclosure elements of SFAS 158 are effective for fiscal years ending after December 15, 2006 (as of October 31, 2007 for the Company).
-Retrospective application of SFAS 158 rot permitted.
+Retrospective application of SFAS 158 is not permitted.
 The initial incremental recognition of the funded status under SFAS 158 reflected upon adoption in the Accumulated Other Comprehensive Income section of Stockholders' Equity was an after-tax charge to equity of \$1.9 million.
 SFAS 158 also requires the consistent measurement of plan assets and benefit obligations as of the date of the fiscal year-end.
-This measurement date element will be effective for fiscal years ending after December
+This measurement date element will be effective for fiscal years ending after December 15, 2008 (as of October 31, 2009 for the Company), but will not have an impact on the Company as the Company already measures the plan assets and obligations as of the end of its fiscal year.
+The impact of adopting the provisions of SFAS 158 on the components of the Consolidated Balance Sheet as of October 31, 2007 are as follows:

-October 31, 2007 Prior to Application of SFAS 158 A I (I FAS 158 djustmet ncrease Decrease) housands) October 31, 2007 After Application of SFAS 158 Other assets \$ 15,213 \$ (1,433) \$ 13,780 Total assets 1,336,255 (1,433) 1,334,822 Accrued liabilities \$ 58,323 \$ 573 \$ 58,896 Deferred pension obligation 2,361 1,732 4,093 Deferred postretirement welfare benefits 7,372 (627) 6,745 Deferred income taxes 61,400 (1,167) 60,233 Accumulated other comprehensive income (loss) 410 (1,944) (1,534) Total liabilities and stockholders' equity 1,336,255 (1,433) 1,334,822
+October 31, 2007 Prior to Application of SFAS 158 rior to Adjustmet Increase (Decrease) (In thousands) Prior to Adjustmet Application of SFAS 158 (Decrease) (In thousands) After Application of SFAS 158 Other assets \$ 15,213 \$ (1,433) \$ 13,780 Total assets 1,336,255 (1,433) 1,334,822 Accrued liabilities \$ 58,323 \$ 573 \$ 58,896 Deferred pension obligation 2,361 1,732 4,093 Deferred postretirement welfare benefits 7,372 (627) 6,745 Deferred income taxes 61,400 (1,167) 60,233 Accumulated other comprehensive income (loss) 410 (1,944) (1,534) Total liabilities and stockholders' equity 1,336,255 (1,433) 1,334,822